The Wisconsin Women's Council conducts research and hosts programs on

 If you SELF-NOMINATED, you will have provided this information as part of the nomination form.

 Once all the information on the nominee has been collected, the nomination will move on for formal review.

 Q: Who decides which nominations get awards?

 Nomination are reviewed by Trailblazer Awards Program staff to confirm they meet the eligibility and award criteria, including addressing any questions or concerns.
-A list of recommended awardees and any questions or denials is submitted to the Trailblazer Awards Committee for review and discussion.
+A list of recommended awardees, denials and any questions is submitted to the Trailblazer Awards Committee for review and discussion.
 Sometimes during this period, additional information is collected from nominees.
-Once a recommended of Trailblazer Awardees is completed by the Award Committee, it is submitted to the Wisconsin Women’s Council Board for review and a vote finalizing the list of Award recipients.
+Once a recommended list of Trailblazer Awardees is completed by the Award Committee, it is submitted to the Wisconsin Women’s Council Board for review and a vote finalizing the list of Award recipients.

 Q: When can Nominations to be submitted?

 The deadline for 2018 Trailblazer Award nominations is December 31, 2017.
-Award nominations may be submitted anytime during the Open Nomination Period between September and December 31, 2017.
+Award nominations are accepted on a rolling basis through December 31, 2017.

-Submitting a nomination early or late in the Open Period is not a factor in award consideration, which is based on specific eligibility criteria primarily related to business ownership and ownership history.
+Submitting a nomination early or late process is not a factor in award consideration, which is based on specific eligibility criteria primarily related to business ownership and ownership history.